-You probably heard the cheers from across the Atlantic: Portugal’s first-ever victory in the 2016 Euro Cup back in July was arguably the nation’s most important victory since King John’s 1385 defeat of the Castilians.
+You probably heard the cheers of futebol fans from across the Atlantic.
+Portugal’s first-ever victory in the 2016 Euro Cup was arguably the nation’s most important victory since King John’s 1385 defeat of the Castilians.

 Now Portugal’s national team has its sights set on the FIFA World Cup in 2018.
-The road to Russia is a long one, however, with European teams vying for spots in the final bracket over the next year or so.
-Portugal was disappointed in its first match against Switzerland on September 6 but fans remain optimistic: Their team endured a first round loss in Euro 2016 but emerged victorious in the end.
+The road to Russia is a long one, however.
+European teams will fight for spots in the final bracket over the next year or so.
+Portugal lost its first match against Switzerland on September 6, but fans are still hopeful.
+Their team endured a first round loss in Euro 2016 and still emerged victorious.
 (Click here for a schedule of Portugal’s upcoming matches.)

 Worship the 2016 Euro Cup Heroes

-Cristiano “Ronaldo” – 2016 national team captain, three time world FIFA player of the year and global football idol.
-Currently plays for Real Madrid after playing for Manchester United and beginning his career at Sporting CP.
-He is Portugal’s all-time top goal scorer and an international philanthropist.
+Cristiano Ronaldo: Ronaldo was the 2016 national team captain.
+He is a three time world FIFA player of the year, and global football idol.
+He began his career at Sporting CP.
+Later, he played for Manchester United and his current team, Real Madrid.
+Ronaldo is Portugal’s all-time top goal scorer and a well-known philanthropist.

-Renato Sanches – At just 19 years old, this powerful midfielder joined Bayern Munich from Benfica on a 35 million Euro transfer fee.
-At age 18 he was the youngest Portuguese player to start a game for the national team, beating Ronaldo by a few months.
-Renato was a key player for the Euro 2016 squad winning the “Young Player of the Tournament” prize.
+Renato Sanches: At age 18, he was the youngest Portuguese player to start a game for the national team, beating Ronaldo by a few months.
+Now, at 19 years old, this powerful midfielder is joining Bayern Munich from Benfica on a 35 million Euro transfer fee.
+Renato was a key player for the Euro 2016 squad, where he won the “Young Player of the Tournament” prize.

-André Silva – Nineteen-year-old FC Porto forward is a powerful attacker with sublime soccer skills.
-He joined the national team for the first qualifying games for the upcoming World Cup 2018.
-Silva is expected to fill in the void at center forward last played consistently by Pauleta.
+André Silva: Silva is a 19-year-old FC Porto forward.
+He is a powerful attacker with sublime soccer skills.
+In the upcoming 2018 World Cup, Silva will join the national team for the first qualifying games.
+He will likely fill in the void at center forward, which last belonged to Pauleta.

 Meet Portugal’s Futebol Legends

-Eusébio – Not only o Rei (The King) of Portuguese soccer but critically acclaimed as one of the best footballers of all time, Eusébio scored 790 goals during his lifetime and powered Portugal’s third place finish in the 1966 World Cup being the tournament top scorer.
-Born in Mozambique, a territory of Portugal until 1976, Eusebio played 15 years at Sport Lisboa and Benfica, helping Benfica reach the European Champions Cup 5 times and wining two.
-He won the Ballon d’Or award for European footballer of the year in 1965 and was runner-up in 1962 and 1966.
-Eusebio also own the Golden Boot award for top European league scorer in 1968 and 1973.
-He passed away in 2014.
+Eusébio: Eusébio is not only o Rei (The King) of Portuguese soccer, but critically acclaimed as one of the best footballers of all time.
+He has scored 790 goals during his lifetime, and powered Portugal’s third place finish in the 1966 World Cup.
+Born in Mozambique, a territory of Portugal until 1976, Eusébio played 15 years at Sport Lisboa and Benfica.
+During his time at Benefica, the team reached the European Champions Cup 5 times and won twice.
+He received the Ballon d’Or award for European footballer of the year in 1965.
+Eusébio was runner-up for the same award in 1962 and 1966.
+He also won the Golden Boot award for top European league scorer in 1968 and 1973.

 Learn the History